 Instructions

-- Whisk together the egg and milk in a large glass measuring cup, until completely combined.
+- Make the scone dough: Whisk together the egg and milk in a large glass measuring cup, until completely combined.
 Set aside 3 tablespoons of the mixture (for glazing your scones).150 g buttermilk, 1 egg

 - Add the sourdough discard into the egg mixture and stir until no traces of sourdough remain.
 Set mixture aside.113 g sourdough discard